hfwang132/hfwang132.github.io/content/posts/pseudovectors/index.en.md

 In fact, a pseudo-vector on a 3-dimensional manifold is mathematically equivalent to a 2-vector (bivector).
 It is similar in definition to a 2-form, with the distinction that a 2-vector belongs to the exterior product of the tangent space, $v\in\bigwedge^2(T_pM)$, while a 2-form belongs to the exterior product of the cotangent space, $\omega\in\bigwedge^2(T_p^*M)$.

-## Space Inversion
+## 2 Space Inversion

 Recalling why we call "pseudo-vectors" pseudo-vectors in the first place.
 It is because they exhibit exotic behaviors under space inversion transformations.
 However, if we consider them as the exterior product of two vectors, all the peculiar behaviors can be explained.

 Specifically, as shown in the figure below, under a space inversion transformation, the magnetic field reverses its direction.
 It's similar to you moving in one direction, but the reflection of you in the mirror moves in the opposite direction, which is a spooky and paranormal event.

 {{< figure src="pseudovector.svg" title="The magnetic field is a bivector.
-If you consider it as a vector, you will encounter this strange phenomenon in the picture: the magnetic field takes a look in the mirror and finds its head turned into feet." >}}
+If you consider it as a vector, you will encounter this spooky phenomenon in the picture: the magnetic field takes a look in the mirror and finds its head turned into feet." >}}

 In fact, the magnetic field at point $p$ is not a vector but a bivector, denoted as $B|_p\in (T_pM)\wedge (T_pM)$.
 Its basis consists of $\frac{\partial}{\partial x}\wedge \frac{\partial}{\partial y},\\,\frac{\partial}{\partial y}\wedge \frac{\partial}{\partial z},\\,\frac{\partial}{\partial z}\wedge \frac{\partial}{\partial x}$.